Distributor Legal Center

 9.1 Each Party’s and their affiliates’ liability taken together in the aggregate arising out of or related to this DPA whether in contract, tort, or under any other theory of liability, shall be subject to the limitation of liability provisions of the Agreement.

-9.2 This DPA, including its annexes, constitutes an integral part of the Agreement between Choco and Supplier.
+9.2 This DPA, including its annexes, constitutes an integral part of the Agreement between Choco and Distributor.
 If there are any inconsistencies between this DPA and the provisions of the Agreement, the provisions of this DPA shall prevail.

 9.3 Any amendments and/or side agreements to any parts of this DPA must be made in writing.
 This rule also applies to this written form requirement itself.
 The governing law and jurisdiction under the Agreement shall apply accordingly for any parts of this DPA.